-Class Lab Credit BIO 110 Principles of Biology 3 3 4
+BIO 110 Principles of Biology 3 3 4

 This course provides a survey of fundamental biological principles for non-science majors.
 Emphasis is placed on basic chemistry, cell biology, metabolism, genetics, taxonomy, evolution, ecology, diversity, and other related topics.
 Upon completion, students should be able to demonstrate increased knowledge and better understanding of biology as it applies to everyday life.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.

-BIO 111 General Biology I 3 3 4
+Class Lab Credit BIO 111 General Biology I 3 3 4

 This course introduces the principles and concepts of biology.
 Emphasis is placed on basic biological chemistry, cell structure and function, metabolism and energy transformation, genetics, evolution, classification, and other related topics.
 Upon completion, students should be able to demonstrate understanding of life at the molecular and cellular levels.
+This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.

-BIO 112 General Biology II 3 3 4
+BIO 112 General Biology II 3 3